microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 ## Visualizing the basic streams

 Our goal here is to inspect the data we just persisted and figure out a good `LogEnergy` value that separates speech from non-speech.

-as PsiStudio does not currently ship as a binary, you will have to build the tool from the codebase -- here are the [instructions](https://github.com/microsoft/psi/wiki/Building-the-Codebase).
+We'll use the PsiStudio tool to do this.
+As PsiStudio does not currently ship as a binary, you will have to build the tool from the codebase -- here are the [instructions](https://github.com/microsoft/psi/wiki/Building-the-Codebase).
 The tool includes a number of visualizers for common data types.

 That data we've just persisted might show up in PsiStudio as follows:

 ![PsiStudio Visualization 1](Images/PsiStudio-1.png)

 In order to create a visualization like above:
 * Open the newly created store by clicking the __Open Store__ button and navigating to the newly created folder with your store.
-You can click any of the files in the folder, as PsiStudio will figure out that they all go together in comprising the store.
+You can click any of the files in the folder, as PsiStudio will figure out that they all go together to comprise the store.
 * You should see three streams in the __Datasets__ tab to the left: `Audio`, `LogEnergy`, and `ZeroCrossingRate`.
 Click and drag each of the streams from the left into the visualization container in the middle.
 Drag `Audio` into open space, drag `LogEnergy` into the open space below the audio visualization, and then drag `ZeroCrossingRate` _on top_ of the `LogEnergy` visualization.
 * The _Layout_ tab on the left-hand side shows the various panels and visualizers they each contain.
 You can click on any of the visualizers (or panels) and set various properties for it in the _Properties_ panel on the right-hand side.
 Select the `ZeroCrossingRate` visualizer in the _Layout_ tab and then change its color  in the _Properties_ tab to DimGray.
 Then select the `LogEnergy` visualizer and change its color to Orange.
 * Finally, in order to inspect the `LogEnergy` values in the bottom timeline panel, we need to turn on the legend by right-clicking the panel and selecting _Show Legend_.
 You will notice that as you move the time cursor left and right with the mouse, the legend automatically updates to show the value of the stream at the selected time.